What We Do

 Access to Justice Fund and cy-près

 The Access to Justice Fund is a national granting program that benefits people across Canada.
-This Fund receives proceeds of class action lawsuits where judges have awarded some of the proceeds to the LFO through cy-près awards.
+This Fund receives proceeds of class action lawsuits where judges have awarded some of the proceeds to the Foundation through cy-près awards.
+As funds are available, calls for applications are made and communicated widely.

 The Connecting Project